iit-Demokritos/drug_id_mapping/README.md

-# Mapping drug ids from Drugbank, TTD, UMLS, KEGG, ChEMBL and other databases:
+# Mapping drug ids from Drugbank, STITCH, UMLS, KEGG, PubChem, ChEMBL and other databases:

 This project includes various transformation tools that create and enrich a [TSV file](https://github.com/iit-Demokritos/drug_id_mapping/blob/main/drug-mappings.tsv), which lists thousand of known drugs and all the available ids that could be found in drug databases.